Theories of humor: O'Shannon model of humor

-The O'Shannon model of humor (OMOH) was introduced by Dan O'Shannon in "What Are You Laughing At?
+The O'Shannon model of humor was introduced by Dan O'Shannon in "What Are You Laughing At?
 A Comprehensive Guide to the Comedic Event", published in 2012.
 The model integrates all the general branches of comedy into a unified framework.
 This framework consists of four main sections: context, information, aspects of awareness, and enhancers/inhibitors.
 Elements of context are in play as reception factors prior to the encounter with comedic information.
 This information will require a level of cognitive process to interpret, and contain a degree of incongruity (based on predictive likelihood).
 That degree may be high, or go as low as to be negligible.
 The information will be seen simultaneously through several aspects of awareness (the comedy's internal reality, its external role as humor, its effect on its context, effect on other receivers, etc.).
 Any element from any of these sections may trigger enhancers / inhibitors (feelings of superiority, relief, aggression, identification, shock, etc.) which will affect the receiver's ultimate response.
-The various interactions of the model allow for a wide range of comedy; for example, a joke needn’t rely on high levels of incongruity if it triggers feelings of superiority, aggression, relief, or identification.
+The various interactions of the model allow for a wide range of comedy; for example, a joke need not rely on high levels of incongruity if it triggers feelings of superiority, aggression, relief, or identification.
 Also, high incongruity humor may trigger a visceral response, while well-constructed word-play with low incongruity might trigger a more appreciative response.
 Also included in the book: evolutionary theories that account for visceral and social laughter, and the phenomenon of comedic entropy.